-Canstar Blue’s 2019 review of line trimmers sees Stihl, Honda, Ryobi, Ozito and Makita compared on their ease of use, maintenance & servicing, reliability & performance, fuel economy/battery life, value for money and overall customer satisfaction.
+Canstar Blue’s 2020 review of line trimmers sees Stihl, Honda, Ryobi and Ozito compared and rated on their ease of use, maintenance & servicing, noise levels, reliability & performance, fuel economy/battery life, design, value for money and overall satisfaction.

 See our Ratings Methodology.